Syracuse Events

 Koi and Water Garden Society of Central New York usually meets the third Monday of each month at 7pm.
 See website for meeting locations.
 315-458-3199, cnykoi.com.

-Southern Hills Garden Club meets the 3rd Tuesday of each month, February–November.
-Meetings will take place at the LaFayette Firehouse, 2444 US Route 11, LaFayette NY 13084 and start at 7pm, unless otherwise stated.
-Occasional off site meetings typically have an earlier start time.
+Southern Hills Garden Club meets the third Tuesday of each month, February through November.
+Meetings are held @ the LaFayette Firehouse, 2444 US Route 11, LaFayette, NY 13084 and begin at 7pm, unless otherwise stated.
+Occasional off-site meetings typically take place at an earlier time.
 Guests are welcome and membership is open to anyone interested in gardening.
-For information regarding meetings or membership, contact Cathy Nagel, 315-677-9342 or CEN42085@aol.com.
-May 16, 6pm: Container Planting at Plumpton Farms, 3990 Coye Rd, Jamesvill, NY 13078.
-Bring your own containers and soil will be available.
-June 20, 6pm: Sycamore Hill Garden Tour, Sycamore Hills Gardens, 2130 Old Seneca Turnpike, Marcellus, NY 13108.
-There is a fee.
-July 18, 5:30pm: Little York Plantation Tour, Little York Plantation, 6088 NY-281, Little York, NY 13087.
+For information, please contact Cathy Nagel 315-677-9342 or CEN42085@aol.com

 Syracuse Rose Society meets the second Thursday of the month (except December) at 7pm, Reformed Church of Syracuse, 1228 Teall Avenue, Syracuse.
 Enter from Melrose Avenue.
 Club members maintain the E. M. Mills Memorial Rose Garden, Thornden Park, Syracuse.
 Public welcome. syracuserosesociety.org.